bgplab/bgplab/policy/a-locpref-route-map/index.md

  * >      192.168.207.0/24       10.1.0.10             0       -          100     0       65101 65207 i
 ```

-As you can see, C2 uses the C2-X2 link to reach AS 65100, AS 65205 and AS 65207.
+As you can see, C2 uses the C2-X2 link to reach AS 65100, AS 65205, and AS 65207.
 It also uses the C2-X2 link to reach unknown destinations (the default route points to X2).

-Hint: there's an easier way to find BGP prefixes using the C2-X2 link if your devices support printouts filters with regular expressions -- match all lines that include the '>' character (best route) and 10.1.0.10 (the next hop):
+Hint: there's an easier way to find BGP prefixes using the C2-X2 link if your devices support printout filters with regular expressions -- match all lines that include the '>' character (best route) and 10.1.0.10 (the next hop):

 ```
 c2>show ip bgp | include >.*10.1.0.10